HwWobbe/WipHww/README.md

 * International Banking is becoming intolerable complicated.
 * * this is obviously a be-spoke business opportunity.
 * * * BDC or EDC ??
-* there is a definite Update lag.
-* ...

 ### Activities:
 * ...